luigiselmi/algorithms/README.md

 Directed graphs, or digraphs, are used to model systems such as social networks, the WWW, chemical reactions, road networks and many others.
 The first vertex in the pair that represents and edge is called its head, the second vertex is called its tail.
 A directed graph can be built as an array of adjacency lists like an undirected graph.
 Adding an edge to connect two vertices in a directed graph is easier than in an undirected one.
-When an edge v->w is added to a directed graph, only the vertex w must be added to the adjacency list of v.
+When an edge v->w is added to a directed graph, only the tail vertex w must be added to the adjacency list of v.

 |Algorithm|Running Time|Extra space|Use|
 |---------|------------|-----------|---|